Price Chopper Doubles Fuel AdvantEdge Requirements

-Price Chopper Supermarkets is doubling the amount customers need to spend on groceries before receiving benefits from the “Fuel AdvantEdge” program, according to a published report.
-Starting May 13, customers will earn a 10-cent-per-gallon fuel discount at Sunoco gas stations for every $100 they spend on groceries, rather than every $50 they spend using their Price Chopper AdvantEdge cards.
+SCHENECTADY, N.Y. -- Price Chopper Supermarkets is doubling the amount customers need to spend on groceries before receiving benefits from the Fuel AdvantEdge program, according to a Business Review report.
+Starting May 13, customers will earn a 10-cents-per-gallon fuel discount at Sunoco gas stations for every $100 they spend on groceries, rather than every $50 they spend using their Price Chopper AdvantEdge card.

 On May 13, Price Chopper will enact a new savings program offering four-, eight- and 12-week-long deals on more than 3,000 items.
 Coupon offers and other price breaks will also increase.

-Schenectady, N.Y.-based Price Chopper operates 128 stores in six states.
+Price Chopper operates 128 stores in six states.